- Home /

 SafeSchools Alert is our district's tip reporting serving.
 If you have information about a threat to our safety, do your part and report it.
 And remember, you can remain anonymous.

 Crisis counseling is provided for situations with individuals or groups.

 This is mostly an elementary program where students learn through peer mediation how to better solve their own conflicts and how to assist others.

 Forms are provided that assist in reporting and helping students in the areas of: tobacco, alcohol and other drugs, violence, homicidal threats, and general at-risk behaviors.

 This program allows D-FY and other students to serve as positive role models with younger students.
 Older students work directly with these students through assemblies, skits, and direct involvement with them in the cafeteria, on the playground, and in their classrooms.
 The purpose of the program is to influence younger children to make right choices.

 A variety of school based, mental health services are available to eligible students and their families.

 Two programs in substance abuse and anger management are designed for prevention and intervention purposes.
 The student and accompanying parent and/or guardian attend these after-school two-hour sessions to gain assistance and information in the areas of drug use and violence.
 These programs can serve as alternatives to suspension.

 Program involves grades K-8 through activities, assemblies, speakers, and a variety of ways to reinforce the message of remaining drug free.
-This is organized as a fun activity where parents, students, and teachers work together.
+This is organized as a fun activity in October in which parents, students, and teachers work together.

 Community Partnership Programs